TheFlash2k/CTFd-First-Blood-Discord/README.md

 # CTFd First Blood Discord

-# ⚠️ Deprecation Notice ⚠️
-I will no longer be maintaining this bot and I suggest you migrate to my Rust rewrite https://github.com/jordanbertasso/ctfd-solve-announcer-discord

 ---

 This is a dockerised bot that uses Discords channel webhook feature to announce CTFd first bloods.